5jt/dyalog-cookbook/manuscript/15-Windows-Registry.md

 Well, that might be logical, but Microsoft did not do that.
 Instead they call `HKCU` a _key_.
 The top-level parts are sometimes called _root keys_.
 The other parts except `maxws` are called _subkeys_; sometimes just _keys_.

 So what's `maxws`?
-Well it holds a value, so why not call it _key_?
+Well, it holds a value, so why not call it _key_?
 Oops, that's already taken.
 Maybe _name_ or _ID_?
 Well, Microsoft calls it a _value_.
 That's a strange name because is _has_ an associated value, in our example, the string `'64000'`.

 To repeat: any given path to a particular piece of data in the Windows Registry consists of a _key_, one or more _subkeys_ and a _value_ that is associated with _data_:
 ~~~